Uzbekistan, Republic of

 Income of foreign personnel paid to non-resident legal entities as part of secondment fees under personnel provision agreements is subject to ST. The taxable base for calculation of ST on such income shall be the income of foreign personnel provided, but not less than 90% of the secondment fee payable under the personnel provision agreement.
 ST is reported monthly.

-In addition to ST, employers are responsible for withholding personal income tax (PIT) and pension fund contributions from salaries and remitting them to the state budget.
+In addition to ST, employers are responsible for withholding PIT and pension fund contributions from salaries and remitting them to the state budget.

 Enterprises (including PEs) using water in their production are subject to water-use tax.
 The tax rate is set by the Tax Code and depends on the source of water consumption (i.e. surface or underground).
 Water-use tax is calculated based on the volume of the water consumed.
 Water-use tax is reported annually.

 Taxes of subsurface users